martyn-hash/The-link/DOCS/future_books.md

 ---

-## Phase 1: Quality Control Requirements
+## Phase 1: Quality Control Implementation

+> **Note:** For detailed pass/warning/fail criteria and thresholds for each check, see `future_docs.md` in the project root.

 ### Date Filtering Approach